elixir-lang/elixir/README.md

 ### Functions

-Functions are an important aspect of Elixir, like in any functional programming language.
+Functions are an important aspect of Elixir as in any functional programming language.
 Functions are created in Elixir with the keywords `->` or `do`:

     my_function = do
       1 + 2